TARANPREETS1999/BlackHole_starter/README.md

 # BlackHole_starter
-This is the final complete code for the Touring Musician workshop.
+This is the final complete code for the Black-Hole workshop.
 This workshop is part of the Applied CS with Android course:

 http://g.co/cswithandroid